google/highway/README.md

     The template parameter and second function arguments are again not needed.

     This avoids duplicating code, and is reasonable if `count` is large.
-    Otherwise, multiple iterations may be slower than one `LoopBody` variant with masking, especially because the `HWY_SCALAR` target selected by `HWY_CAPPED(T, 1)` is slower for some operations due to workarounds for undefined behavior in C++.
+    If `count` is small, the second loop may be slower than the next option.

 *   Process whole vectors as above, followed by a single call to a modified `LoopBody` with masking: